venturemark/whiteboard/bdr/007-one-liner.md

 ### Consequences

 We did this exercise to align ourselves in a single direction.
+The improvement in messaging personalizes who we target and the benefit we provide.
+Founders hire us to become better.